stfc/PSyclone/doc/dynamo0p3.rst

 aware of are that inter-grid kernels accept only field or field-vectors as arguments and that an Invoke may not mix inter-grid kernels with any other kernel type.
-(Hence the second, separate Invoke in the example Algorith code given at the beginning of this Section.)
+(Hence the second, separate Invoke in the example Algorithm code given at the beginning of this Section.)

 PSy-layer
 ---------